Tech

 This is a significant leap from the current 27W charging speeds of the iPhone 15 series, which can charge to 50 per cent in about 30 minutes.

-With 40W support, the iPhone 16 could reach 50 per cent in just over 15 minutes, though larger batteries might slightly extend this time to around 20 minutes.
+With 40W support, the iPhone 16 could reach 50 per cent in just over 15 minutes.
+Larger batteries might slightly extend this time to around 20 minutes.

 Wireless charging is also expected to see an upgrade from 15W to 20W, further enhancing convenience.

-More details about the iPhone 16 series will emerge as the upcoming device nears its release date which is likely to be in mid-September.
+More details about the iPhone 16 series will emerge as the upcoming device nears its release date.
+The date is likely to be in mid-September.

 New Apple iPhone devices have traditionally been unveiled in the month of September.